F-5 Permanent Residence in Korea: The 2026 Guide to 영주권

 What is the income requirement for F-5?

 For the F-5-1 general route and F-5-16 (from F-2-7), the income requirement is approximately 2 times Korea's per-capita Gross National Income (GNI).
-Korea's per-capita GNI was updated to KRW 52,416,000 in April 2026, setting the F-5 income threshold at approximately KRW 104.8 million per year.
+Korea's per-capita GNI was updated to ₩52,416,000 in April 2026, setting the F-5 income threshold at approximately ₩104,800,000 per year.
 This figure is reviewed annually every April.
 Verify the current threshold at hikorea.go.kr before applying.
-Alternatively, holding assets of KRW 300 million or more may satisfy the financial requirement on the F-5-1 route.
+The alternative is net household assets at or above Korea's household-median level (around ₩300,000,000 based on the 2022 median; immigration applies the current median at the time of application, so verify the figure at HiKorea).

 Can I lose F-5 status after it is granted?